Some of the links in this post may be affiliate links.

 After you’re done propagating and your cuttings are growing plants, be sure to check out my ZZ Plant Care blog post for general care tips!

 Have you tried ZZ plant leaf propagation yet?
+It’s fun to try, especially with different ZZ plant varieties.

 Please do me a favor and share this post to social media because it will help me spread the Ohio Tropics houseplant care tips to the masses!
 Also, check out my shop on Amazon for all your houseplant care needs: